 Frequently Asked questions

-Possibly.
-Light weight, small packed volume and room to move are great plus points; some sleepers miss having a hood and occasionally experience drafts at the perimeter of the quilt.
+This camping quilt is lightweight with low packed-volume--great when every ounce counts.
+However, some sleepers miss having a hood in the backcountry and occasionally experience drafts at the perimeter of the quilt.

-No. The EN test does not apply to quilts (from any brand).
-The ‘lowest comfort temperature’ is based on comparable Sea to Summit sleeping bags – the Cinder is really a summer quilt.
+No, the Cinder Down Quilt is really designed for summer and warm-weather use.
+While the EN test does not apply to quilts (from any brand), our ‘lowest comfort temperature’ rating is based on comparable Sea to Summit sleeping bags.

-Able to be coupled with another Sea to Summit Quilt?
+Can this camping quilt be joined with another Sea to Summit quilt?

 Yes, any two Sea to Summit camping quilts can be coupled together by pressing the studs along the edge, which are usually used for the sleeping pad attachment straps.